MetaEvo/Q-Mamba/README.md

 ```

-To run the Neuroevolution experiemnt (Section 5.2, Figure 2), assign the ``model_path'' variable the path of the model to be tested in _neuralevolution.py_, then run the command:
+To run the Neuroevolution experiemnt (Section 5.2, Figure 2), assign the ``model_path'' variable the path of the model to be tested in _neuralevolution.py_ line 150, then run the command:
 ```bash
 # test Neuroevolution
 CUDA_VISIBLE_DEVICES=0 python neuralevolution.py